bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 Elle Mouton: 00:05:07

-Yeah, yeah, okay so first of all, like one great benefit is like so a lot of the outputs have multiple branches, right?
+Yeah, first of all, like one great benefit is like so a lot of the outputs have multiple branches, right?
 So that's like a great thing about Taproot is we can just like put things in multiple branches and we only reveal the branch that gets spent.
-So in majority of the cases, even in a forced close, it's going to be a smaller unchained footprint.
+So in majority of the cases, even in a forced close, it's going to be a smaller onchained footprint.

-Oliver Gugger: 00:05:24
+Mark Erhardt: 00:05:24

 So you're talking about having different 'leaf scripts' in the 'taproot tree'?